Panama Activities

 According to local legends, native language in Panama means "abundance of fish and butterflies", so you will not want to miss the opportunity to fish on its waters.
 The Gamboa Tarpon Club, strategically located at the point where the Chagres River connects Lake Gatun, is recognized for organizing fishing expeditions tailored to the Panama Canal, allowing you to choose between quiet locations in the middle of the rainforest and sectors where the passage of the giant ships passing through the waterway is appreciated.
 This lush area is home to species like the Sergeant, tarpon, snook, among others.

 Duration: 3 or 6 hours.
+(2 options)

-Level of difficulty: Easy to Moderate
+Level of Difficulty: Easy to moderate

 What to bring: Sunblock, hat, camera